 The Core Estate is a managed and working landscape.
 Land management objectives include production of food, timber, and fibre, public amenity, nature and environment, heritage, landscape, and enjoyment.
 Management decisions are made to achieve balance and complementarity wherever possible.
-Of the total area, 70% (3,482 hectares) is managed for farming and nature, 18% (895 hectares) is wooded and managed for timber, access, amenity, and nature and 12% (557 hectares) associated with Chatsworth House and the Registered Park and Garden is mainly dedicated to public access, enjoyment, wellbeing, and learning.
+Of the total area, 70% (8,604 acres) is managed for farming and nature, 18% (2,212 acres) is wooded and managed for timber, access, amenity, and nature and 12% (1,376 acres) associated with Chatsworth House and the Registered Park and Garden is mainly dedicated to public access, enjoyment, wellbeing, and learning.